yuehanx05/Projects-/README.md

 ### def best_split(self, dataset, impurity_function):
 This best split takes in dataset and impurity function and it would return the best split point and best split variable for each node.
 This function is similar to the best_split function in the Node class, however, it doesn’t use the whole dataset nor all the variables to choose the best split point and best split variable but rather use the k number oof variables that users defined and then a random sample dataset.

-> The following function are included in the Class Forest
+> The following functions are included in the Class Forest
 ### __init__(self, whole_dataset, k, n_tree, impurity_function):
-This init function takes in whole dataset, k, which is the number of variables that users pick, n_tree, which is the number of trees that the users wish to have in the forest and the impurity function.
+This init function takes in the whole dataset, k, which is the number of variables that users pick, n_tree, which is the number of trees that the users wish to have in the forest and the impurity function.
 This function would build a forest.

 ### prediction(self, user_dataset):
 This prediction function takes in the user’s dataset and it would return a list that has all the predictions that we calculated through our tree.

-> For sql_tree.py, it uses exactly the same algorithms as the classification_tree.py except some of the codes can only be applied to the SQL database rather than the data frame.
-One thing needs to notice is that sql_tree doesn’t have random forest nor the calculation of the minimum error alpha, which would be used in the prune function.
-Therefore, users need to identify their own minimum error alpha in order to prune the tree.

-> For both test_classification_tree.py and SQLtest.py, they are unit tests for the classification_tree.py and sql_tree.py.

-> For benchmark.py, Profile_code.py, and benchmark.txt, they are measuring how fast the classification and regression tree code execute.
-They aim to find where the bottlenecks are and how to optimize them.